What causes split ends and 8 prevention tips

-If you are anything like us, split ends were the first thing you learned to complain about when you discovered a flat iron in middle school.
-Flashbacks of finding each individual split end and literally splitting them apart will be childhood memories we never forget.
-Luckily, we have grown out of that stage of our life and now understand our relationship with split ends in a more mature way (cue: time, experts, money and lots of self control).
-You too can break up with split ends -- just keep reading.
+Split ends were the first thing many of us learned to complain about when we discovered a flat iron in middle school.
+Luckily, we have grown out of that stage of our lives and now understand our relationship with split ends in a more mature way.
+Here’s what you need to know about split ends and how to repair them.

 What are split ends?

-All effective and long-lasting breakups start with a clear understanding of what you are dealing with, how you got there and what you need to avoid (yes, this is a hair article, not a Brene Brown podcast just in case you were wondering).
-A split end, by definition, is exactly what it sounds like — the fraying of the oldest part of your hair strand as it becomes dry and brittle.
-If left untreated, split ends will lead to breakage, resulting in uneven hair strands that can ruin a look and make styling difficult.
+A split end is exactly what it sounds like — the fraying of the oldest part of your hair strand as it becomes dry and brittle.
+If left untreated, split ends will lead to breakage, resulting in uneven hair that can complicate a look and make styling difficult.

 What causes split ends?

-Split ends can happen for a variety of causes including one or all (no judgments here) of the following:
+Split ends can happen for a variety of reasons including one or all (no judgments here) of the following:

 Heat

-No one ever uses a hot tool and thinks, “this is so good for my hair.”
-It’s not rocket science to understand that applying pieces of 425-degree metal directly to your hair is going to fry your strands and make them more prone to split ends.
-And even if you are spared dramatic experiences like this, there is still damage done each time you apply any heat (direct or to your hair).
+It probably goes without saying that applying 425-degrees of metal directly to your hair is going to fry your strands and make them more prone to split ends.
+And even if you are spared dramatic experiences, there is still damage done each time you apply any heat to your hair.

 Chemical Treatments

-We love a good three hour session with our hair stylist as much as the next person but once again, this one is low hanging fruit.
-Putting even the ‘cleanest’ dyes, bleaches and toners on your hair opens and closes the cuticle in a very vulnerable way and leaves much to be desired in the ‘taking care of your ends’ realm.
+We love a good three-hour session with our hair stylist as much as the next person.
+But putting even the “cleanest” dyes, bleaches and toners on your hair opens and closes the cuticle in a very vulnerable way.

 Weather

-We hesitate to put things like ‘walking outside’ on the list of ways your hair gets damaged but alas, our environment is an important player in your head of hair.
-Pollution and the free radicals you are exposed to everyday create general wear and tear on healthy hair.
-Additionally, excessive sun exposure attributes to heat damage over time and a lack of humidity dries out strands which can cause split ends.
+We hesitate to put things like “walking outside” on the list of ways your hair gets damaged but our environment is still an important factor when it comes to your hair health.
+Depending on the pollution conditions that you are exposed to every day, you’re certainly susceptible to a general level of wear and tear.
+Excessive sun exposure contributes to heat damage over time and a lack of humidity dries out strands (which can cause split ends).

 Friction

-We specifically love this one because it is completely in our control and requires no compromise on style (ie: no need to go grey or let your hair air dry when you just... can't).
-Friction from rough brushing, styling, towels, sleeping and putting your hair up, causes damage we can easily avoid by being more gentle and taking a few precautions to help prevent split ends.
+Friction from rough brushing, styling, towels, sleeping and putting your hair up causes damage.
+We can easily avoid this by being more gentle with our hair and taking a few precautions to help prevent split ends.

 How to prevent split ends

-The really unfortunate news — and breaking headline we are barely coming to terms with — is there is absolutely no way to fix split ends.
-It doesn’t matter how many products you buy or how many articles you read in [insert magazine at the doctors office], the only, we repeat: the only way to get rid of split ends completely and fully is to chop them off.
-That is why understanding what causes split ends, and working to prevent and treat them is so important.
+Products like our Bonding Shampoo and Mask can temporarily seal split ends and repair broken hair bonds, but the only way to truly get rid of split ends completely and fully is to chop them off.
+That’s why understanding what causes split ends, and working to prevent and treat them is so important.

 Regular Haircuts

-We realize that in this current situation, putting this one out there is a bit controversial but let’s for a minute pretend it is Nov 2019 and there is no global pandemic.
-Getting your hair trimmed every 6-8 weeks not only keeps your ends sealed which reduces the likelihood of split ends developing, but it also can address many of the other problems your hair might be having by an expert regularly checking in on it!
+Getting your hair trimmed every 6-8 weeks not only keeps your ends sealed, which reduces the likelihood of split ends developing, but it also can address many of the other problems your hair might be having by an expert regularly checking in on it!

 Drink more water

-This is obligatory because drinking more water helps all things...except maybe the previously mentioned global pandemic.
-We don’t know.
-Ask Trump.
+This is obligatory because drinking more water helps all things.
 Drinking enough water is crucial for preventing strands from drying out and splitting, so make sure to stay hydrated throughout the day.

 Deep Condition